-It’s 2017 and I’m sick of sitting on my ass doing nothing so I going to review a film I watched late last year but didn’t review called I’m Not Ashamed.
 I’m Not Ashamed is a Christian Drama based on the life of Rachel Scott, one of the victims of the 1999 Columbine High School shooting.
 I didn’t use to watch faith-based films not because I didn’t like them but because I never really had an interest in them.
-But over the last year I decided to be more open-minded to them.
-After watching the trailer for this film during a screening of God’s Not Dead 2, I was 100x more interested in watching this movie and to my relief, this turned out to be the better film of the two…by alot.
+But over the last year, I decided to be more open-minded to them.
+After watching the trailer for this film during a screening of God’s Not Dead 2, I was 100x more interested in watching this movie and to my relief, this turned out to be the better film of the two.

 As a biopic and a Christian Film, I’m not Ashamed sets a standard that we haven’t seen a quite some time because it’s one of the few films that putting storytelling over sentiment.
 The story and the emotion put in by the cast is what wins this film over with me.